 For Death Valley, there was a communications advantage that all the runners were staying in pretty much one of two hotels (the only ones for miles), but even so, the race directors had been good about communicating about the cold weather and the possibility of event cancellation via email.

 Many larger races have weather policies and ‘flag warning’ system (green, yellow, red, black) which details the kinds of weather that could postpone or cancel a race.
 If your race has one of these, take a few minutes to read it through.

 Trust me, there are only so many ways you can milk the storytelling potential of great weather races: “yeah it was sunny and 65, light breeze.”
 That may make for great running, but a very boring story.

-Contrast that with: torrential rain, wind, and hail on a trail run that turned the course into at 13-mile long mud pit.
+Contrast with: torrential rain, wind, and hail on a trail run turning the course into a 13-mile long mud pit.
 I can’t tell you how many times I have (and will continue to) tell my Lagoon Valley story.
-I haven’t even told you guys the best part (consider that a teaser for a post yet to come). [rev: the Lagoon Valley Story has been told!]
+I haven’t even told you guys the best part (consider that a teaser for a post yet to come). [update: the Lagoon Valley Story has been told!]

 If conditions start to go south, just think of the storytelling fodder you’ll have for your running partners for years to come.

 Would I rather have perfect weather for every race?
 Of course.
 But you can’t change the weather, and there is nothing you can do about it.